My Account

 In a Goldilocks economy, investors should consider:

-• Assessing cyclical sectors, small-caps.
+• Assessing cyclical sectors and small-caps.
 Economically sensitive holdings, such as banks and consumer discretionary and industrial stocks, have tended to benefit from increased economic activity.
 Investors typically focus less on fundamentals, such as quality cash flows, in favor of market beta, at least initially.
 Small-cap stocks could also offer appeal.

 Additionally, we believe focusing on quality in equities and real assets will be crucial over the next several months.
-In our view, companies that can pass on costs to consumers should be able to protect margins from wage and input cost inflation.
+In our view, companies that can pass along costs to consumers should be able to protect margins from wage and input cost inflation.

 Authors